vrtualdev/lootlab-and-ios-executors-bypass/README.md

 # lootlab-and-ios-executors-bypass
-bypasses ios executors key system also works as a lootlab bypasser
+bypasses ios executors key system also works as a lootlab bypasser enjoy!